 Aspergers isn’t necessarily mild and to say that it is suggests that the condition has little impact on someone’s life.
 It may be less severe than those with more classical forms of autism but this doesn’t mean that people with aspergers don’t face challenges in their daily lives.
-Unfortunately many people assume that because my daughter doesn’t have a learning disability that she doesn’t need support.
-They don’t see that underneath the surface lie hidden difficulties that can make her life very difficult.
+Unfortunately many people assume that because someone like my daughter can talk or doesn’t have a learning disability that she doesn’t need support.
+They don’t see that below the surface of apparent normality lie hidden difficulties that can make a person’s life incredibly difficult.

-Like many girls with aspergers my daughter has learnt to mask her difficulties and almost pretend to be someone she isn’t and it’s because of this that people often assume that she is like any other 11 year old girl, except she isn’t.
-My daughter has a lifelong condition defined by a triad of impairments in social communication, social interaction and social imagination.
+Just because my daughter can talk, look or even smile at someone does not mean she isn’t struggling.
+Just like many girls with aspergers she has learnt to mask her difficulties and almost pretend to be someone she isn’t and it’s because of this that people often assume that she is like any other 11 year old girl, except she isn’t.
+Just like everyone else on the spectrum, my daughter has a lifelong condition defined by a triad of impairments in social communication, social interaction and social imagination.
 In other words she is autistic and has difficulties understanding and getting along with other people.
-Such is her difficulty in understanding the language and behaviour of others that she has been unable to form any meaningful friendships with her peers.
-But her difficulties extend into other areas as well.
-She struggles with change and prefers to stick to familiar routines.
-Sensory difficulties make certain smells, tastes and textures so abhorrent that she prefers to eat the same old food stuffs and her dislike of crowds and noise can be so overwhelming that she prefers not to go anywhere.
-Then there is her unique sense of hearing which means she can hear the minutest of sounds (the buzz of insects in a summer garden, the ice cube machine in a busy café).
+Such is her difficulty in understanding the non-verbal cues and the language of others that she has been unable to form any meaningful friendships with her peers.
+But her difficulties extend into other areas as well Sensory difficulties make certain smells, tastes, sounds and textures abhorrent and new experiences cause her anxiety and then there is the debilitating exhaustion she experiences when overwhelmed with the world around her.

-In a world that is so sensorily sharp and where people’s behaviour doesn’t make sense, I’m not surprised that my daughter becomes so exhausted that she hides away in her bedroom.
-It’s how she copes with living in a noisy, frantic and confusing world.
-Many people don’t see this however.
-They see a girl who is articulate and can talk animatedly about certain subjects.
-They see a girl who says her pleases and thankyous and smiles ever so nicely.
-From this they assume that she is capable.
-The problem is that they often assume she is more capable than she really is and don’t realise that the social and physical environment can drain her so much that she struggles to function properly.
+But because she is articulate and can become very animated about the subjects she is interested in, many people assume that she is capable.
+The problem is that they often assume she is more capable than she really is and don’t realise that the social and physical environment around her can drain her so much that she struggles to function properly.
 In a busy school environment this means that her ability to learn is impaired but because her difficulties are more outwardly subtle she is often dismissed as being ‘mild’ and not in need of extra help at school.

-The point is this.
 If we are serious about improving the quality of lives of those with an autism spectrum disorder then we need to stop stereotyping them.
 Too often I hear people demeaning asperger syndrome as a fashionable diagnosis or even a lifestyle choice or merely a description of someone who is highly intelligent but with some social angst.
-The reality is that for many people such as my daughter, asperger syndrome can be a debilitating condition that can be made worse by their awareness that they are different from their peers.
-It’s time that we stopped describing aspergers in a way that minimalises their difficulties and provide the necessary support that these people need.
-Hopefully then we will prevent the emotional and mental health problems that can happen to people like my daughter.
+If only that was the case.
+The reality is that for many people such as my daughter, asperger syndrome is a very real and debilitating condition that can be made worse by their awareness that they are different from their peers.
+It’s time that we stopped describing aspergers in a way that minimalises their difficulties and provide the necessary support and help that these people need.
+Hopefully then we will prevent the emotional and mental health problems that invariably happen to people like my daughter.